Updated November, 2020

 Like talking about any important and complicated issue, research shows that it’s helpful to have many conversations instead of trying to have one big talk.
 This is similar to having ongoing conversations instead of one big “birds and the bees” talk about sex.
 There is age appropriate information for each stage.

 Some of the resources are great for families of all races while others are intended to help white parents or white children learn about their privilege.
-We encourage you to explore these and decide which resources are a good fit for your family.
+We encourage you to explore and decide which resources are a good fit for your family.

 We plan to continue updating this page!
 We are trying to keep this list short enough that it’s easy to take in, but there is definitely room for a few more items.
 Contact 4SC coordinator, Ilana Gerjuoy if you have suggestions for additions or changes.